vidyar/nodedrachtio/README.md

         //..handle response
     }) ;
 ```
 > Note that if you want to use reliable provisional responses if the remote side supports them, but establish the call without them if the remote side does not support it, then include a `Supported` header but do not include a `Require` header.

 Similiarly, if you want to send reliable provisional responses, just add a `Require: 100rel` header in your response, and drachtio-server will handle sending reliable provisional response for you.

 And, if you want to install a callback handler to be invoked when the PRACK message is subsequently received, just call the `prack` method on the Request object.

 > Oh yeah, the `app` will emit a `sipdialog:create-early` event when an early dialog is created at the point where the PRACK is received.
-This will allow your app to play a prompt over an early connection without propogating answer supervision, for instance.
+This will allow your app to do thinks like play a prompt over an early connection without propogating answer supervision, for instance.
 ```js
 app.invite(function(req, res) {